PS-Professional/Laravel-setup-on-docker/README.md

 After that i tried to use PHP version 7.3 version but on setting up the image, I got errors about ziplib distribution.

-At last, I tried Laravel version 6.X and PHP version 7.2 and it finally worked
+After that, I tried Laravel version 6.X and PHP version 7.2 and it finally worked

-Now I'm trying to use the latest version of PHP and Laravel
+At last, tried to use the latest version of PHP and Laravel.
+What I did for it is cloned Lravel files into php image and after that share that files with Nginx using Volumes